You are here:

-The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this booklet: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS, NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver.
-A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, for assistance in the preparation of an updated version of this booklet.
-Mary Anne Dunkin was the original author of a previous version of this booklet.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: George Cotsarelis, M.D., University of Pennsylvania Medical Center, Philadelphia; Vicki Kalabokes, National Alopecia Areata Foundation, San Rafael, CA; Alan Moshell, M.D., NIAMS, NIH; and David Norris, M.D., University of Colorado Health Sciences Center, Denver.
+A special acknowledgement goes to Vera Price, M.D., University of California, San Francisco, for assistance in the preparation of an updated version of this publication.
+Mary Anne Dunkin was the original author of a previous version of this publication.

 For Your Information